 In this paper, the semantic model and tools for ECLAP service for performing art institutions are presented.
-(European Collected Library of Artistic Performance, http://www.eclap.eu has been set up with CIP PSP funding from the European Commission and partners).
+ECLAP (European Collected Library of Performing Arts, Http://www.eclap.eu has been set up with CIP PSP funding from the European Commission and partners).
 ECLAP is a portal and service which collects, enriches and distributes content coming from more than 35 performing arts institutions (i.e., content partners), ranging in 18 different countries, from Europe, South Africa, Russia and Chile.
-An overview of ECLAP can be recovered from [20].
-ECLAP infrastructure and semantic models have been designed to cope with most of the above-mentioned problems of the performing arts domain.
-Up to now, the ECLAP infrastructure has processed more than 170.000 objects, made of more than 1 million items, in up to 13 different languages, thus obtaining about 1/2 million of content accesses in the last year.
-ECLAP services include tools for content ingestion, workflow management, metadata enrichment, IPR definition, multichannel distribution (PC and Mobiles), content aggregation (playlists and collections), and also exportation/publication toward Europeana in EDM via an OAI-PMH server and as LOD.
-The ECLAP content is processed to be described in terms of the so-called ECLAP semantic model.
+An overview of ECLAP can be recovered from [ECLAP 2013].
+ECLAP infrastructure and semantic models have been designed to cope with most of the above mentioned problems of the performing arts domain.
+Up to now, the ECLAP infrastructure has processed more than 170.000 objects, made of more than 1 million items, in up to 13 different languages, thus obtaining about 1⁄2 million of content accesses in the last year.
+ECLAP services include tools for content ingestion, workflow management, metadata enrichment, IPR definition, multichannel distribution (PC and Mobiles), content aggregation (playlists and collections), and also exportation/publication towards Europeana in EDM via an OAI-PMH server and as LOD.
+The ECLAP content is processed to be described in terms of the so called ECLAP semantic model.
 This ECLAP representation model is much richer than the ECLAP ingestion model which has been adopted to make easier the conversion from several ingested metadata formats such as: DC, FRBR, MARC, EAD, CDWA, etc. ECLAP also provides support to manage discussion groups and distribution channels of final users belonging to content partners, and thus to take care of the relationships those users accessing content may establish with content itself and among one another.

-The paper is organized as follows: Sect.
-2 presents an overview of the ECLAP service and tools for performing arts archive.
-Section 3 presents the ECLAP semantic model describing the entities and the supported relationships among different content kinds and users taking into account performing arts aspects, IPR, annotations and aggregation, the linking of the ECLAP semantic model with external sources as dbPedia and geonames, regulations, and of collected dates.
-In Sect.
-3.3, a comparative analysis of the ECLAP semantic model in representing performing arts metadata with respect to most of the abovementioned metadata standards is also provided.
+The paper is organized as follows: Section 2 presents an overview of the ECLAP service and tools for performing arts archive.
+Section 3 presents the ECLAP Semantic model describing the entities and the supported relationships among different content kinds and users taking into account performing arts aspects, IPR, annotations and aggregation, the linking of the ECLAP semantic model with external sources as dbPedia and geonames, regulations, and of collected dates.
+In Section 3.4, a comparative analysis of the ECLAP semantic model in representing Performing Arts metadata with respect to most of the above mentioned metadata standards is also provided.
 The analysis has shown that ECLAP addresses some more details of the performing arts with respect to the present standards.
 Section 4 describes the LOD model generated by ECLAP semantic model with the related choices to make available to external portals the ECLAP complex model, including: content description, taxonomy, relationships, user descriptors and annotations (according to MyStoryPlayer model), links to LOD.
 Some examples have been reported as well.
-In Sect.
-5, an overview of the Social Graph tool of ECLAP to allow users to visualize and navigate among the ECLAP semantic model has been presented.
-The Social Graph also allows to prune and filter the relationships according to the user's interests.
-Some results of the user validation have also been presented.
-Finally in Sect.
-6, the mapping of the ECLAP semantic model toward the EDM model of Europeana is presented.
+In Section 5, an overview of the Social Graph tool of ECLAP to allow users to visualize and navigate among the ECLAP Semantic Model has been presented.
+The Social graph also allows to prune and filter the relationships according to the user's interests.
+Some results of the user validation have been also presented.
+Finally, in Section 6, the mapping of the ECLAP semantic model towards the EDM model of Europeana is presented.
 This mapping represents the final phase of the metadata aggregation process of European thematic and regional aggregators collecting metadata to provide them to Europeana.
-Conclusions are drawn in Sect.
-7. In the Appendixes, there are some formal description of the relationships modeled in SocialGraph, and more information about the mapping of ECLAP toward EDM.
+Conclusions are drawn in Section 7.
+In the Appendixes there are some formal description of the relationships modeled in SocialGraph, and more information about the mapping of ECLAP towards EDM.
 These Appendixes are also available as web pages on ECLAP, but are reported herein as well, for the sake of simplicity.

-2 ECLAP overview
+2 ECLAP Overview